drbassett/rust-style/functions.md

 ## Basic Rules

-Functions are divided into several parts: the function name, the generic type list, the parameter list, the return type, and the where clause.
+Functions signatures are divided into several parts: the function name, the generic type list, the parameter list, the return type, and the where clause.
 The following paragraphs cover the formatting guidelines for each of these individual sections.

 The Rust compiler is adamant about using snake case (i.e. `my_function_name`) function names, so this is the recommendend naming convention.
 Not much more to say about those.